Hello Teachers & Directors!

 The show has great characters that are accessible to any group, many roles can be gender swapped for ease in casting, and the costumes and set are only limited by your imagination.
 A fun and entertaining show that is perfect for a group that is newer to doing shows – this is a great one to use to expose your students to the magic of theatre.

-Check out Grosh’s collection of backdrops for Seussical here.
+Check out Grosh’s collection of backdrops for rent for Seussical here.

 Shrek